 Let’s start our tale in media res, for those not up-to-date on the recent fire raging across social media regarding the case of James Damore.

 On August 5th of this year, Motherboard reported the existence of an internal memo that had gone “viral” within the company.
-The memo, titled Google's Ideological Echo Chamber, details Damore’s views that Google engaged in active discrimination against conservative ideals, as well as provided his views on how diverse and effective teams could be built using what we know from biological sciences.
+The memo, titled Google’s Ideological Echo Chamber, details Damore’s views that Google engaged in active discrimination against conservative ideas, as well as provided his views on how diverse and effective teams could be built using what we know from biological sciences.

 Damore had been working with Google since 2013 after completing an internship, and being hired on by the company.
 According to his Linkedin profile, he graduated from the University of Illinois with a BS in Molecular Biology, Physics, Chemistry, and received a Masters in Systems Biology from Harvard where he was pursuing a PhD in that field before he started his Google internship.